eldercomputacao/spring-essential/README.md

 ## feat-2

 - using hexagonal architecture
-- using spring-boot-starter-data-jpa with postgres
+- using spring-boot-starter-data-jpa with POSTGRES
-- using spring-boot-starter-validation
+- using spring-boot-starter-validation VALIDATION

+## feat-3

+- using springdoc-openapi-starter-webmvc-ui SWAGGER
+- using pring-boot-starter-hateoas HATEOAS